-To get care from a religious non-medical health care institution, you must sign a legal document that says you are conscientiously opposed to getting medical treatment that is non-excepted.
+To get care from a religious non-medical health care institution, you must sign a legal document that says you're conscientiously opposed to getting medical treatment that's non-excepted.

-- Non-excepted medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law. - Excepted medical treatment is medical care or treatment that you get that is not voluntary or is required under federal, state, or local law.
+- Non-excepted medical care or treatment is any medical care or treatment that's voluntary and not required by any federal, state, or local law. - Excepted medical treatment is medical care or treatment you get that's not voluntary or is required under federal, state, or local law.